Ghana DJ Awards

-The Ghana DJ Awards are an annual award ceremony for DJs in Ghana.
-They were created with the aim to recognize and honour DJs, and individuals who have influenced electronic dance music in Ghana, as well as to foster the development of the Ghana music industry by rewarding and celebrating radio, mobile and club DJs who have excelled in their fields of endeavor.
+The Ghana DJ Awards are an annual ceremony to recognize and honor disc jockeys and other individuals who have influenced electronic dance music in Ghana.
+Its purpose is to foster the development of the Ghana music industry by rewarding and celebrating radio, mobile and club DJs who have excelled in their profession.
+The annual event highlights contributions Ghana DJs have made to the music distribution and promotion industry by playing, endorsing and publishing songs.

 History

-Founded in 2011, the event aims to highlight contribution Ghana DJs have made to the music distribution & promotion by playing on radio, endorsing and putting songs out to be enjoyed by the masses.
-In 2012, the very first edition of the Ghana DJ Awards was conceived by Merqury Quaye and was held at the National Theatre on 15 February 2012.

-Notable musicians who have dominated the main stage at Ghana DJ Awards include Medikal, DJ Mic Smith, DJ Que, Kuami Eugene, KiDi, Darkovibes, Stonebwoy, DJ Vyrusky, MzVee, Kwaw Kese, DJ Kofi, DJ Black and DJ Jimmy Jatt.
+The awards were founded in 2011.
+Conceived by Merqury Quaye, the first Ghana DJ Awards ceremony was held at the National Theatre on 15 February 2012.
+Notable disc jockeys who have performed at the awards ceremony include DJ Que, DJ Vyrusky, DJ Kofi, DJ Black and DJ Jimmy Jatt.

 Awards

-As of the 2015 Ghana DJ Awards, in 2015, there are a total of thirty-four categories awarded.
+As of 2015, awards were presented in thirty-four categories.

-In September 2020, the organizers introduced an all new category "Lockdown DJ of the Year" to award DJs who entertained music fans during the COVID-19 lockdown period.
+In September 2020, the organizers introduced a new category, "Lockdown DJ of the Year", to award DJs who entertained music fans during the COVID-19 lockdown period.